-The jurisdiction's NASA EPSCoR Director, who is also the Space Grant Consortium Director, will serve as the managing Principal Investigator (PI) on the award, providing leadership and direction for the team from an oversight role.
+The jurisdiction's NASA EPSCoR Director will serve as the managing Principal Investigator (PI) on the award, providing leadership and direction for the team from an oversight role.
 The submitting and awardee institution will be that of the jurisdiction's NASA EPSCoR Director.
+The

-The Director is responsible for oversight and overall management of the project to assure compliance with NASA EPSCoR.
+Director is responsible for oversight and overall management of the project to assure compliance with NASA EPSCoR.
 The Director is responsible for ensuring the timely reporting by the team of progress and accomplishments of its work.
-The investigator in charge of the scientific direction of the proposed work should be listed as the Science-PI (Co-I/Science P-I).
-If the Co-I/Science P-I's institution is different from the submitting institution, awards may be made to the Co-I/Science P-I's institution through a subcontract.
+The investigator in charge of the scientific direction of the proposed work should be listed as the Science-I (Co-I/Science-I).
+If the Co-I/Science-I's institution is different from the submitting institution, awards may be made to the Co-I/Science-I's institution through a subcontract.